yjzhao1004/pleioh2g/README.md

 devtools::install_github("yjzhao1004/pleioh2g")
 library(pleioh2g)
 ```
 * We have published the package on CRAN (https://cran.r-project.org/web/packages/pleioh2g).
-You can choose to install the package from CRAN as below but without the implemented example summary statistics and 1000G EUR LD scores due to the limited memory.
+You can choose to install the package from CRAN as below but without the implemented example summary statistics and 1000G EUR LD scores due to the limited memory, which cannot use "sumstats_munged_example_input()" function in Step 1.
 ```>
 install.packages("pleioh2g")
 library(pleioh2g)